 Starting in August, in this remote land, far away from any light pollution, we have the opportunity to watch stars in the clear night skies and maybe even a memorable show of northern lights!

-Day 6: Today is our last day on the river, we enjoy one last time waking up and having our campfire cooked breakfast in the wild.
+Today is the last day of our canoe trip, we enjoy one last time waking up and having our campfire cooked breakfast in the wild.
 We get to Carmacks in the beginning afternoon where we meet our driver who takes us back to Whitehorse!
 Your last night in Whitehorse is free.